What are the best credit card bonus offers?

 What is a credit card sign-up bonus?

-How does a sign-on bonus work?
+How does a credit card sign-up bonus work?

-Are sign-up bonuses paid up front?
+Are credit card sign-up bonuses paid up front?

 No, sign-up bonuses are not paid up front.
 Credit card companies give you a specific number of months to earn your sign-up bonus.
 You may think that once you have met the outlined threshold, you can get your rewards right away.
 Unfortunately, that's not usually the case.
 After earning your rewards, it may take up to six to eight weeks for them to be credited on your account.

-What is a good sign-up bonus?
+What is a good credit card sign-up bonus?

 When it comes down to it though, a good credit card welcome bonus is a bonus that you can realistically earn, and use.
 A card offering 100,000 bonus miles with an airline you never fly, for example, likely won't benefit you much.
-You should never choose a credit card based solely on its welcome offer, but if a card you are considering does have a welcome offer, be sure it's one that's realistic for your lifestyle and spending habits.
+You should never choose a credit card based solely on its welcome offer, but if a card you are considering does have a welcome offer, be sure it's realistic for your lifestyle and spending habits.

 What is the best credit card bonus?

-The CardName currently offers one of the most valuable bonuses, worth $750 if you redeem your points through Chase Travel℠.
+The CardName currently offers one of the most valuable bonuses, worth 25% more if you redeem your points through Chase Travel℠.
 Because it is at the higher end of sign-up bonuses, CardRatings experts consider it the best credit card bonus.
 However, this card also comes with several other valuable features that make it well worth carrying.

 Keep in mind, though, that there is an annual fee of AnnualFees, so it has to offer a valuable bonus to help new cardholders offset the fee a little.
 If you don’t see yourself using the benefits the card offers or if for some reason you won’t be able to take advantage of the credit card bonus, this may not be the card for you.